restfulapi/restful-api/README.md

 The recommended approach is to install the plugin as a git submodule.

 ###1.
 Add Git submodule
-The plugin repo is located at ssh://git@devgit1/framework/plugins/restful-api.git.
-Releases will be tagged as release-x.y.
-For those familiar with Banner XE development please follow the rules for Banner XE on installing plugins as submodules.
+The plugin repo is located at ssh://git@devgit1/framework/plugins/restful-api.git and releases are tagged (e.g., '0.5.0').
+We recommend using this plugin as an in-place plugin using Git submodules.

-In general, add the submodule to your Grails application:
+To add the plugin as a Git submodule under a 'plugins' directory:

-        projects/restful_test_app (master)$ git submodule add ssh://git@devgit1/framework/plugins/restful-api.git plugins/restful-api.git
+        test_app (master)$ git submodule add ssh://git@devgit1/framework/plugins/restful-api.git plugins/restful-api.git
         Cloning into 'plugins/restful-api.git'...
         remote: Counting objects: 1585, done.
         remote: Compressing objects: 100% (925/925), done.